 Unlike a liberal arts education, which emphasizes critical thinking across a range of disciplines, graduate study is characterized by focused training for entrance into a specific academic field or profession, often characterized by the production of new research.
-A central question to ask oneself is whether graduate study is necessary (as opposed to employment, volunteerism, travel, etc.), given one’s short- and long-term goals.
+As you consider applying to graduate school, a central question to ask yourself is whether graduate study is necessary in order to meet your short- and long-term goals.
+The choice of a graduate school program is a highly personal decision that you will need to research thoroughly, seeking advice from experts in the field: both here at the University of Chicago and your prospective graduate programs.
 University rankings (such as the US News & World Report) should not be the decisive criteria about where you should apply for graduate school.
-The choice of a graduate school program is a highly personal decision that you will need to research thoroughly, seeking advice from experts in the field: both here at the University of Chicago and your prospective graduate programs.

 Graduate study is a considerable investment of time and financial resources.
 Many students choose to work directly after college in order to better define their goals.
 Work experience can offer an opportunity for reflection and clarification in a way that was not possible during undergraduate years.

-Career Advancement encourages students to make an appointment with a career adviser to discuss whether attending graduate school would support their professional goals.
+Career Advancement encourages students to watch our applying to graduate school video and make an appointment with a career adviser to discuss whether attending graduate school would support their professional goals.
 Students should also consult with faculty and graduate students in their academic department.

 Students interested in applying to law school and medical school should get involved with Careers in Law and Careers in Healthcare.